Zhyren-git/Zhyren-git/README.md

 }

-I can make Minecraft Plugins using Java ofc and Minecraft Bots with JS.
+I can make Minecraft Plugins using Java as well as Minecraft Bots using JavaScript.